klmcwhirter/pi-day-2025-with-py/README.md

   * show histrograms - Sinha / Saha series, Gosper's Series, Tachus Pi (F. Bellard), BBP, baseline and also (for testing) random digits and ten_digits
   * samples of algorithms are pre-generated and checked in as .zig source files.

+> See [with-compose](https://github.com/klmcwhirter/pi-day-2025-with-py/tree/with-compose) for the code before devcontainer was used.

 ## Run it

 ### Uses Docker as the only dependency ...